FridafridaL/Movie-finder-project/README.md

 # About

-Welcome to my movie app-project were you can search for movies forr your movienight.
+Welcome to my movie app-project were you can search for movies for your movie night.
-You search with a movie title and to get a mor exact search you can input year of the film.
+You need to input title for finding a movie and the year input is optional.
-By clicking on a movie you come to a detail page about this movie and you can easily navigate back with the back arrow.
+By clicking on a movie you come to a detail page and you can easily navigate back with the back arrow.

 # Technologies